hww/hww.github.io/resume.md

 - Designed a game engine used for rapid prototyping and development by Sybersoft game development team.
 - Developed a JAMMA board.
 With advanced VGA2TV video converter and embeeded devices USB-HID, USB-DAC, USB bulk storage.
 - Developed a JAMMA board.
 This board allows plug-in connection of a JAMMA arcade cabinet to a VGA card and keyboard port or USB port on a PC motherboard.
-- Created working prototypes of _Metal Dogs_ game a 3D side scroller, shooter.
+- Created working prototype of _Metal Dogs_ game a 3D side scroller, shooter.
-- Created working prototypes of _Psycho Racers_ a 3D arcade rally racing comedy game.
+- Created working prototype of _Psycho Racers_ a 3D arcade rally racing comedy game.

 ### 1998-2002 Lead Developer
 **REMIS Lab**<br/>